Disclaimer - tinkering with settings and scripts can break your

 4/29/11 - I think what's been bugging me regarding desktop

-environments is the thought of becoming dependent on something, only to
+environments is the thought of becoming dependent on something,

 have the powers that be take it away

 from me (unfortunately that's a repeating theme).
-True, free software
+True, free

 can't be fully taken away, not in the